patbaumgartner/eclipse-integration-tcserver/README.md

   https://github.com/spring-projects/eclipse-integration-tcserver/issues

-## Developing Pivotal tc Server Integration for Eclipse
+## Developing Pivotal/VMware tc Server Integration for Eclipse

   Just clone the repo and import the projects into an Eclipse workspace.
 The easiest way to ensure that your target platform contains all the necessary dependencies, install a CI build into your target platform and proceed.

-## Building Pivotal tc Server Integration for Eclipse
+## Building Pivotal/VMware tc Server Integration for Eclipse

-  The Pivotal tc Server Integration for Eclipse project uses Maven Tycho to do continuous integration builds and to produce p2 repos and update sites.
+  The Pivotal/VMware tc Server Integration for Eclipse project uses Maven Tycho to do continuous integration builds and to produce p2 repos and update sites.
 To build the project yourself, you can execute:

-  `mvn -Pe47 -Dmaven.test.skip=true clean install`
+  `mvn -Pe427 -Dmaven.test.skip=true clean install`